mattboy9921/CrewChat/README.md

  - `/chat mute <player>` - Mutes `<player>` for 24 hours
  - `/chat deafen` - Deafens player from all chat messages
  - `/chat send <channel> [message]` - Sends a message to a specified channel without switching to it.
+ - `/chat mention <player>` - Mention a player in game or user on Discord
  - Alias: `/c`

  Me: